AnalogJ/drawbridge/README.md

 `drawbridge connect` will connect you to the bastion/jump host using a specified Drawbridge config file.
 It'll also add the associated PEM key to your `ssh-agent`.

-If you want to connect directly to a internal server, you can do so by specifying the hostname/short name using the `--dest` flag
+If you want to connect directly to a internal server, you can do so by selecting a config id and specifying the hostname/short name

-`drawbridge connect --dest db-1`
+`drawbridge connect 1 database-1`

 ## Delete